-Certificate Verification: Verify Page & Embedding
+Credential Verification: Verify Page, Social Sharing & Embedding

-Certificate verification widget embed code in CertLister
+Credential verification widget embed code in CertLister

-Certificate Verification: Verify Page & Embedding
+Credential Verification: Verify Page, Social Sharing & Embedding

-Time to read: 8 minutes
+Time to read: 9 minutes

 Overview

-Every CertLister organization gets a public Verify Page — a branded web page where anyone can confirm a certificate is genuine.
+Every CertLister organization gets a public Verify Page — a branded web page where anyone can confirm a credential is genuine.
 You can share this page directly or embed it on your own website.

 OptionWhat it isPlans